JOIN US for worship Sat at 5pm and Sun at 9:00am.

 God accepts us as we are – no matter who we are, what we do or how we dress.
 We do not have a dress code.
 Worshippers at Faith Lutheran wear anything from jeans and t-shirts, to slacks and golf shirts, to suits and ties.
 Please wear whatever you feel is most comfortable for you in this setting.

 Faith Lutheran Church is a family oriented congregation.
 We encourage everybody in the family to attend the services, even if service is a little more noisy at times.
-Child care is available during the 10:30 am service for infants and toddlers in our staffed nursery room at the back of fellowship hall.
 Most Sundays, children are invited to come forward and sit and listen to a short children’s sermon.

 We also have “Busy Bags” on coat trees just outside the sanctuary.
 Look for the colorful bags – they have crayons, coloring books, reading books and more for the small children in your family.